An-n-nie/BankChurnKaggle/README.md

 </div>

- Histgoram-based Gradient Boosting seemed to perform the best.
-The model was then chosen to undergo additional tunings before applying it to an 80-20 train test split of the training dataset.
-After running cross-validation tests, it seemed an increase in data points slightly decreased the score of the model.
-However, this score average would still be among the highest out of all models tested if rounded to the nearest one place.
+  The Histogram-based Gradient Boosting model consistently outperformed others.
+It was selected for further tuning and was evaluated again using an 80-20 train-test split.
+Interestingly, increasing the training data slightly reduced its performance but the model still maintained the highest average AUC score among all tested models.

   <div align='center'>